2022 Michigan gubernatorial election: Republican primary

 On June 9, 2022, candidate Ryan Kelley was arrested by the FBI following numerous tips that he had participated in the January 6 United States Capitol attack.
 The criminal complaint alleges that Kelley engaged in disorderly conduct on restricted grounds and engaged in acts of violence against a person or property.
+He agreed in June 2023 to plead guilty on a lesser charge in relation to his participation in the insurrection.

 On August 19, 2022, Dixon announced former state representative Shane Hernandez as her running mate.
-However, shortly after, former gubernatorial candidates Ralph Rebandt and Garrett Soldano both announced that they were exploring the possibility of launching their own campaigns for Lieutenant Governor to contest Hernandez at the August 27 state GOP convention for not being conservative enough.
-On August 22, 2022, Soldano announced that he would not seek the position of Lieutenant Governor at the convention.
+However, shortly after, former gubernatorial candidates Ralph Rebandt and Garrett Soldano both announced that they were exploring the possibility of launching their own campaigns for lieutenant governor to contest Hernandez at the August 27 state GOP convention for not being conservative enough.
+On August 22, 2022, Soldano announced that he would not seek the position of lieutenant governor at the convention.
 Later that same day, Rebandt announced that he would seek the nomination at the convention.
 Hernandez secured his party's nomination at the convention, despite heated opposition from supporters of Rebandt.

+On June 22, 2023, charges were filed against three individuals regarding the fraudulent signatures that disqualified five of the candidates in the Republican primary.